cafebazaar/unitypurchasing/unitypurchasing-unity/Assets/Bazaar/Purchasing/Documentation~/UnityIAPGoogleConfiguration.md

-#Configuring for Google Play Store
+# How to Set Up

 ## Introduction

 This guide describes the process of establishing the digital records and relationships necessary for a Unity game to interact with an In-App Purchase Store.
-The [Unity IAP](UnityIAP) purchasing API is targeted.

 In-App Purchase (IAP) is the process of transacting money for digital goods.
 A platform's Store allows the purchase of Products, representing digital goods.
 These Products have an Identifier, typically of string datatype.
 Products have Types to represent their durability: _subscription_, _consumable_ (capable of being rebought), and _non-consumable_ (capable of being bought once) are the most common.